 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 COVID-19 has had a significant adverse impact on trade and on local, national and global economies.
-Provincial governments across Canada continued emergency measures in Q2 2021 in order to combat the spread of COVID-19, including: stay-at-home orders, travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, some of which continue to be in effect as of the date of this MD&A. As a result of these measures, most of the REIT's tenants' businesses were operated on a limited basis by appointment only during Q2 2021.
+Provincial governments across Canada eased emergency measures in Q3 2021.
+However, certain restrictions intended to mitigate the spread of COVID-19 continue to be in effect as of the date of this MD&A. Most of the REIT's tenants' businesses were fully operational during Q3 2021.
 Since the onset of the pandemic, the REIT has engaged in regular discussions with its tenants regarding the impact that COVID-19 has had, and is continuing to have, on their respective businesses.
 The REIT believes that the fundamentals of the automotive dealership business have not changed, and that the industry is resilient and will continue to grow as the pandemic continues to stabilize.

-The REIT has collected 100% of its Q2 2021 contractual base rent due under its leases and the payments due from the rent deferral agreements with tenants (the "Deferral Agreements").
-As at June 30, 2021, the remaining tenant deferral rent receivable was \$507.
+The REIT has collected 100% of its Q3 2021 contractual base rent due under its leases and the payments due from the rent deferral agreements with tenants (the "Deferral Agreements").
+As at September 30, 2021, the remaining tenant deferral rent receivable was \$254.
 Pursuant to the Deferral Agreements, the REIT agreed to defer, predominately interest-free, a portion of the applicable tenants' base rent primarily for a three-month period occurring between April and July 2020, but all rent ceased to be deferred as of the end of 2020.
-All amounts outstanding under the Deferral Agreements are due to be paid by no later than the end of 2021.
+All amounts remaining deferred under the Deferral Agreements are due to be paid by no later than the end of 2021.

-The REIT has collected 100% of its expected July and August 2021 contractual base rent under the leases plus contractual base rent that is due under the Deferral Agreements.
-As of the date of this MD&A, no additional rent deferrals have been requested by the REIT's tenants.

-For Q2 2021, the REIT decreased the discount rates for properties in the Greater Toronto Area ("GTA") and Greater Montreal Area ("GMA") by approximately 20 basis points primarily due to industry-wide single tenant retail and industrial capitalization rate reductions.
-This reduction in discount rates is in addition to the decrease by approximately 10 basis points, for the entire property portfolio recorded in Q1 2021, reflecting the resilience of the automotive dealership retail business during the pandemic.
-Accordingly, the REIT made a fair value adjustment to its property portfolio for Q2 2021 of \$18,778, resulting from the 20 basis point decrease of discount rates to the REIT's GTA and GMA properties.
-The overall capitalization rate applicable to the REIT's entire portfolio decreased to 6.5% as at June 30, 2021 (March 31, 2021 - 6.6%; December 31, 2020 - 6.7%).
+The REIT has collected 100% of its expected October and November 2021 contractual base rent under the leases, plus contractual base rent that is due under the Deferral Agreements.
+For Q3 2021, the REIT decreased the discount rates by 25 basis points for properties in the Greater Vancouver Area ("GVA") and Alberta, and lowered discount rates for specific properties in certain markets.
+These reductions were primarily due to overall capitalization rate compression, including and highlighted by single tenant retail and industrial capitalization rate reductions.
+Furthermore, the REIT continued its amortization of two land lease properties.
+The impact of these adjustments led to an overall reduction in discount rates of approximately 10 basis points across the entire property portfolio for Q3 2021.
+Accordingly, the REIT recorded a fair value adjustment to its property portfolio for Q3 2021 of \$22,261.
+This reflects the continued resilience of the automotive dealership retail business during the pandemic.
+The overall capitalization rate applicable to the REIT's entire portfolio decreased to 6.4% as at September 30, 2021 (June 30, 2021 - 6.5%, September 30, 2020 - 6.9%; December 31, 2020 - 6.7%).

-As at June 30, 2021, the REIT had a Debt to GBV ratio (as defined below) of 41.3% and a strong liquidity position with \$75,000 of undrawn capacity under its Credit Facilities (as defined below), cash on hand of \$8,165 and seven unencumbered properties with an aggregate value of approximately \$101,370 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
+As at September 30, 2021, the REIT had a Debt to GBV ratio (as defined below) of 40.1% and a strong liquidity position with \$74,150 of undrawn capacity under its Credit Facilities (as defined below), cash on hand of \$5,018 and seven unencumbered properties with an aggregate value of approximately \$103,160 (see Section 7 "Liquidity and Capital Resources" in this MD&A for more details).
 In Q2 2020, the REIT proactively engaged in discussions with its key lenders regarding the easing of certain financial covenants contained in the Credit Facilities.
-In particular, two of the REIT's lenders have amended their respective Credit Facilities to remove the cap on the REIT's distributions at 100% AFFO payout ratio (calculated on a rolling four-quarter basis) so long as the REIT's Debt to GBV ratio is less than 55% (or, in one case, the REIT has at least \$17,000 in the aggregate of cash on hand and amounts available to be drawn under its revolving Credit Facilities).
-The third lender has increased the cap on distributions to 110% of AFFO (calculated on a rolling four-quarter basis) until September 30, 2021.

 At the time of engaging in these discussions, the REIT did not expect to exceed the original limits contained in the Credit Facilities; however, management worked with the REIT's lenders in order to manage any potential further risk associated with the impact of COVID-19.
 The REIT has met and continues to meet all lender covenant requirements.